billsix/programmingFromTheGroundUp/docs/source/files.rst

    opened (read, write, both read and write, create it if it doesn't exist, etc.).
-This is handled with the ``openopen`` system call, which takes a filename, a number representing the mode, and a permission set as its parameters.
-FIXMEAMPeax-indexed; will hold the system call number, which is 5.
-The address of the first character of the filename should be stored in FIXMEAMPebx-indexed;.
-The read/write intentions, represented as a number, should be stored in FIXMEAMPecx-indexed;.
+This is handled with the ``openopen`` system call, which takes a filename, a number representing the mode, and a permission set as its parameters. %eax; will hold the system call number, which is 5.
+The address of the first character of the filename should be stored in %ebx;.
+The read/write intentions, represented as a number, should be stored in
+   %ecx;.
 For now, use 0 for files you want to read from, and 03101 for files you want to write to (you must include the leading zero).
-[1]_ Finally, the permission set should be stored as a number in FIXMEAMPedx-indexed;.
+[1]_ Finally, the permission set should be stored as a number in %edx;.
 If you are unfamiliar with UNIX permissions, just use 0666 for the permissions (again, you must include the leading zero).

-2. Linux will then return to you a file descriptor in FIXMEAMPeax-indexed;.
+2. Linux will then return to you a file descriptor in
+   %eax;.
 Remember, this is a number that you use to refer to this file throughout your program.

-3. Next you will operate on the file doing reads and/or writes, each time giving Linux the file descriptor you want to use. ``read`` is system call 3, and to call it you need to have the file descriptor in FIXMEAMPebx;, the address of a buffer for storing the data that is read in FIXMEAMPecx;, and the size of the buffer in FIXMEAMPedx;.
+3. Next you will operate on the file doing reads and/or writes, each time giving Linux the file descriptor you want to use. ``read`` is system call 3, and to call it you need to have the file descriptor in %ebx;, the address of a buffer for storing the data that is read in %ecx;, and the size of the buffer in %edx;.
    Buffers will be explained in `Buffers and <#buffersbss>`__ . ``read`` will return with either the number of characters read from the file, or an error code.
 Error codes can be distinguished because they are